Shepherd-ITSec/agent-bughunt/README.md

    ```
 2. **Python toolchain**
    - Install [uv](https://docs.astral.sh/uv/getting-started/installation/) (recommended) or ensure Python ≥3.10 is available.
-   - For a specific MCP, run `uv sync` (or `pip install -r requirements.txt`) inside that MCP’s folder to make it aviable.
+   - For a specific MCP, run `uv sync` (or `pip install -r requirements.txt`) inside that MCP’s folder to make it available.
 3. **Metasploit (optional)**
    - If you like to use the `MetasploitMCP`, install methasploid and start the API server with `msfrpcd -P pass123 -a 127.0.0.1 -p 55553 -S`.
 4. **Wordpress (optional)**
-   - If you would like to test wordpress plugins you need to setup a wordpress enviroment
+   - If you would like to test wordpress plugins you need to setup a wordpress environment
    - Install [docker](https://docs.ddev.com/en/stable/users/install/docker-installation/)
    - Install [ddev](https://docs.ddev.com/en/stable/users/install/ddev-installation/)
    - Clone the [WPScan Vulnerability Testbench](https://github.com/Automattic/wpscan-vulnerability-test-bench):